dstgbots/LudoGroupManager/GAME_EDIT_FLOW.md

-# Game Edit Flow - Dual Approach System
+# Game Edit Flow - Direct Pyrogram Integration

 ## Overview
-The bot now uses a **dual approach system** to handle game winner selection and table editing:
+The bot now uses **direct Pyrogram integration** to handle game winner selection and table editing:

-1. **Primary Method**: Pyrogram-based automatic editing (when working)
-2. **Fallback Method**: Manual detection of edited messages (always available)
+1. **Primary Method**: Pyrogram client integrated directly in the bot (no session strings needed)
+2. **Automatic Detection**: Bot automatically detects new game tables and edited messages
+3. **Real-time Processing**: All game operations happen in real-time via Pyrogram

 ## How It Works

 ### 1. Game Table Detection
 - Admin sends table directly in group (no `/game` command needed)
 - Table must contain "Full" or "full" keyword
+- **Pyrogram client automatically detects** the new message in real-time
-- Bot automatically detects and processes the table
+- Bot processes the table and extracts player data
-- Bot deducts bet amounts from all players
 - Bot stores `admin_message_id` and `chat_id` for later editing

 ### 2. Winner Selection Process